We are all tied together in a garment of mutual destiny. ~Dr. Martin Luther King, Jr.

 Bristol Campus: 205 Bristol Hall

 As human beings, our life journeys are inextricably linked – first and foremost to our creator, and then to each other.
 Our personal stories have far-reaching implications for the next generations.
 We have a responsibility to ourselves, our offsprings, to our significant others, to God, and to society to speak life and make our truths positive ones!
-When one of us is threatened, we are all at risk; therefore, each of us provides a vital thread in the tapestry of another.
+When one of us is threatened, we are all at risk; therefore, each of us represents a vital thread in the tapestry of another.
 As a more naïve, younger woman, I did not fully understand this concept.
 Through education and research, as well as lived experience, I know this to be factual.
 The knowledge of this premise lends to the passion I feel for Social Work - not just an understanding of the human condition, but a desire to be an agent to improve it and perpetuate and instill that desire in others.

 I am the founding Coordinator for the Bachelor of Social Work (BSW) Program at King University.
-In addition to the administrative responsibilities of this position, I also develop and teach classes each semester.
+In addition to the administrative responsibilities of this position, I also develop and teach courses each semester.
 I love teaching and the ability to revisit concepts and expound on them.
 I am eternally grateful for this honored and entrusted position I hold.
 My hope is that while teaching students the skills necessary to make communities whole, that God is given all the glory.
 I do not take this appointment lightly.